 “Therefore, we suggest ongoing monitoring and assessment, and that management should be adaptive and flexible to these changes.”

-The Fisheries Research and Development Corporation (FRDC) and the Department of Natural Resources and Environment Tasmania (NRE Tas) provided funding to this project.
+This project was supported by funding from the Fisheries Research and Development on behalf of the Australian Government.
+The Department of Natural Resources and Environment Tasmania also provided funding to this project.